Topic Guide for National History Day 2003: Rights and Responsibilities

 See our biography of Margaret Sanger for an outline of her life and career, as primary and secondary sources about her work and the birth control movement.
 Our newsletter articles are a good place to look for highlighted events of her life and evaluation of their impact.

 You may also want to consult the Sanger Documents on the World Wide Web section of this site for access to primary source material mounted by libraries and other scholarly institutions.
-Woman and the New Race (1920) is particularly valuable on Sanger's views on women's rights and responsibilities with regard to birth control
+Woman and the New Race (1920) is a particularly valuable source on Sanger's feminist arguments for birth control.

 Primary Source Material on the Margaret Sanger Papers Microfilm Edition

-Another good place to look for general information are Sanger's speeches and articles.
-Many of these provide autobiographical information and statements of Sanger's principles concerning birth control.
-Check our microfilm descriptions for the nearest library that holds the microfilms; they can also be ordered on interlibrary loan.
+Another good place to look for general information is in Sanger's speeches and articles.
+Many of these provide autobiographical information as well as Sanger's arguments for birth control.
+Check our microfilm descriptions for the nearest library that holds copies of the microfilm; they can also be ordered on interlibrary loan.
 Speeches and articles are located on Library of Congress reels 128-131, Smith College Collection Series reels S70-S73, and Collected Documents Series reel C16.

 Selected Secondary Sources